AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 anychart.format.inputLocale("fr-fr");
 ```

 The default locale is `"en-us"`.
-Other available codes are listed in the CODE column on [AnyChart CDN](https://cdn.anychart.com/).
+Other available codes are listed in Locales section on [AnyChart CDN](https://cdn.anychart.com/) (see the Code column).

 **After** setting the locale, you should also set the [input date/time format()](#inputdatetimeformat\(\)).